 Probably one of the best spots to admire the city is the Yeongdodaegyo Bridge.
 Stop for a few minutes and see how the fishing boats return to the Fish Market or how big ships pass underneath the bridge.
 If you look towards the hills you’ll even notice the colorful houses of Gamcheon Culture Village.
 The view is truly spectacular!

 Both Seoul and Busan are beautiful, intriguing cities with a lot to offer in terms of tourist attractions.
-Spending one week in South Korea is enough to uncover the secrets of both of these cities.
+Spending one week in South Korea is enough to uncover the secrets of both of these cities by following this itinerary.
 While visiting them, you’ll discover the fast-paced life of Seoul and the laid-back vibe of Busan.
 Enjoy!

 We hope that this article has inspired you to take a trip to South Korea.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.